The one step fixed-lag particle smoother as a strategy to improve the prediction step of particle filtering: Particle approximations

 are the updated weights taking account of the new observation $y_{k}$ through the likelihood function $\psi_{k,y_k}$.
 This correction step \textit{must} be completed by a resampling of the particles $\xi_{k^-}^i$ according to the importance weights $\omega^i_k$:

 leading the to the particle approximation:

-Algorithm \ref{algo.bpf} gives a summary of the BPF, in this version a resampling is performed at each time step.
-The multinomial resampling step \eqref{eq.sir.ressampling}, the basic idea proposed in \cite{gordon1993a}, could be deeply improved, there are several resampling techniques, see \cite{douc2005a,tiancheng_li2015a} for more details.
+Algorithm \ref{algo.bpf} gives a summary of the BPF, in this version a resampling is performed at each time interval.
+The multinomial resampling step \eqref{eq.sir.ressampling}, whose basic idea is proposed in \cite{gordon1993a}, could be greatly improved, there are several resampling techniques, see \cite{douc2005a,tiancheng_li2015a} for more details.

-It is not necessary to resample the particles systematically at each time iteration like in Algorithm \ref{algo.bpf}.
+It is not necessary to resample the particles systematically at each time iteration as in Algorithm \ref{algo.bpf}.
 However, this resampling step should be done regularly in terms of time iterations to avoid degeneracy of the weights \cite{doucet2001a}.

 We will consider another degeneracy problem.
-Suppose that in step \eqref{eq.sir.likelihood}, the local likelihood values $\psi_{k}(\xi_{k^-}^i|y_k)$ associated with the predicted particles $\xi_{k^-}^i$ are all very small, or even equal to zero due to rounding in floating point arithmetic.
+Suppose that in step \eqref{eq.sir.likelihood}, the local likelihood values $\psi_{k}(\xi_{k^-}^i)$ associated with the predicted particles $\xi_{k^-}^i$ are all very small, or even equal to zero due to rounding in floating point arithmetic.
 This normalization step \eqref{eq.sir.likelihood} is then impossible.
 This problem occurs when the filter loses track of the true state $X_k$, i.e. the likelihood of the predicted particles $\xi_{k^-}^i$ w.r.t. the observation $y_{k}$ are all negligible, in this case the observation $y_{k}$ appears as an outlier.
 This occurs especially when the period of time between two successive instants of observation is very large compared to the dynamics of the state process.
 Strategies to overcome this weakness encompass the iterated extended Kalman particle filter \cite{liang_qun2005a} or the iterated unscented Kalman particle filter \cite{guo2007a}; see \cite{godsill2001b} and \cite{tiancheng_li2014a} for reviews of the subject.